WATCH & JEWELRY /

 Q. Please tell us the brand story of Ressence.

 Ressence is an independent luxury watch brand founded in Antwerp, Belgium, in 2010 by Belgian industrial designer Benoît Mintiens.
-The brand name is a portmanteau of "Renaissance" and "Essence," embodying the philosophy of "designing for the future based on past experience and current technology."
-The watch designs are created in Antwerp, while manufacturing takes place in Fleurier, Switzerland.
-Since its inception, the company has aimed to "disrupt the status quo of mechanical watches," establishing a unique style without hands, crowns, or brand logos.
-They developed the patented ROCS mechanism, which displays time through the rotation of multiple discs, and in 2013, won the "Horological Revelation Prize" at the Grand Prix d'Horlogerie de Genève.
+The brand name is a portmanteau of "Renaissance" and "Essence," embodying a philosophy of "designing for the future based on past experience and current technology."
+While the watch designs are created in Antwerp, manufacturing takes place in Fleurier, Switzerland.
+Since its inception, the brand has aimed to "disrupt the status quo of mechanical watches," establishing a unique style without hands, crowns, or brand logos.
+They developed the patented ROCS mechanism, which displays time through the rotation of multiple discs, and in 2013, received the "Horological Revelation Prize" at the Grand Prix d'Horlogerie de Genève.

 Born in Chiba Prefecture in 1983.
-He studied lacquer and woodwork at Kanazawa College of Art, and after completing the Kanazawa Utatsuyama Craftsmen's Studio program in 2019, he became independent in Kanazawa City.
-He creates works that connect the past and present using traditional materials such as lacquer, cypress, mother-of-pearl, and gold leaf.
-Guided by the philosophy that "beauty resides in the relationships that arise between people, objects, and the 'in-between,'" he pursues expressions that fuse tradition and technology.
+He studied lacquer and woodwork at Kanazawa College of Art, completed the Kanazawa Utatsuyama Craftsmen Studio program in 2019, and now works independently in Kanazawa City.
+He creates works that bridge the past and present using traditional materials such as lacquer, cypress, mother-of-pearl, and gold leaf.
+Guided by the philosophy that "beauty resides in the relationships that emerge between people, objects, and the 'in-between,'" he pursues expressions that fuse tradition and technology.

-Q. What unique innovations have been applied to the mother-of-pearl inlay technique used in the "TYPE 9 IKE"?
+Q. What unique innovations were applied to the mother-of-pearl technique used in the "TYPE 9 IKE"?

-Mother-of-pearl, used in the mother-of-pearl inlay technique, is naturally a material that is close to flat, and it is prone to cracking when processed thinly.
-To overcome this challenge, Terukasa Ikeda developed a unique method: he thinned the shell to its absolute limit, immersed it in liquid, and then gradually shaped it on a rubber sheet to achieve its placement on a curved surface.
-While digital technologies such as laser cutting are incorporated into the production process, the final arrangement of the decorative elements is entirely done by hand, with each piece requiring approximately one month to create.
+Mother-of-pearl, the material used for the inlay, is naturally flat and prone to cracking when thinned.
+To overcome this challenge, Akimasa Ikeda developed a unique method: he thinned the shell to an extreme degree, immersed it in liquid, and then gradually shaped it on a rubber sheet to achieve its placement on a curved surface.
+While digital technologies like laser cutting are incorporated into the production process, the final inlay placement is entirely done by hand, with each piece requiring approximately one month to create.